+Dating in New York City can sometimes feel like one big romantic comedy... or a drama.
 In a city full of hopeless-romantic singles, nailing the first date is a crucial step.
-If you'd rather not hole up in a dark dive bar or embarrass yourself at museums with your limited knowledge of art, you can always fall back on the old-school wine-and-dine with the city's best restaurants and bars.
-From a cozy drinks den to a romance-ready rooftop taqueria, here are the best spots to kick off your journey to true love.
+If you'd rather not go to a cheesy themed bar or embarrass yourself at a snooty wine bar with your limited knowledge of vino, you can always fall back on the old-school drink-and-dine with the city's best restaurants and bars.
+We've gathered a list of the best spots to kick off your journey to true love.

 Restaurants and bars for a first date

-Equal parts salon, pub and bordello, Oscar Wilde serves a broad mix, including tipples in the Victorian style and Prohibition-inspired cocktails (the building previously housed the Prohibition Enforcement Headquarters) despite the fact that Wilde died 19 years before the Volstead Act.
+Equal parts salon, pub and bordello, Oscar Wilde serves a broad mix, including tipples in the Victorian style and Prohibition-inspired cocktails.
 And there’s champagne, of course.
-(The menu quotes Wilde: “Pleasure without champagne is purely artificial.”)
 The venue is awash in deliriously decadent bric-a-brac like painted-glass windows and crushed-velvet chairs, without the impotence of being earnest—and almost everything is dolled up with ornate chandeliers or heavily lacquered wood.

 Conversation starter: All that marble?
 Yeah, it's real.